danalaina/danalaina.github.io/_pages/about.md

 My research interests lie at the intersection of Computer Vision, Machine Learning, and Computer Graphics, with a focus on developing advanced AI techniques that enable machines to perceive, understand, and synthesize complex visual environments.
 Throughout my academic journey, I have cultivated deep expertise across multiple dimensions of these fields.
 My doctoral research advanced the state-of-the-art in 3D computer vision and explainable AI.
 Currently, I am particularly interested in pushing the boundaries of neural 3D representations, photorealistic rendering, generative models for visual content creation, and interpretable AI systems.
 By bridging perception and synthesis, I aim to develop AI systems that not only understand complex 3D scenes with human-like accuracy but can also generate and manipulate visual content in ways that are both powerful and transparent to users.
 <!-- building upon foundational work in remote sensing and computer vision during my master's studies -->

 News
 ======
 -   Sep.
-2025: One paper accepted to SigGraph Asia 2025.
+2025: One paper accepted to SIGGRAPH Asia 2025.

 -   May 2024: One paper accepted to ICML 2024.